MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-models/create-a-cube-from-a-template-without-using-a-data-source-view.md

 ---
-title: "Create a Cube from a template without using a Data Source View | Microsoft Docs" ms.date: 05/02/2018 ms.prod: sql ms.technology: analysis-services
+title: "Create a Cube from a template without using a Data Source View | Microsoft Docs"
+description: Select Build the cube without using a data source on the first page of the Cube Wizard to create a cube without using a data source view. ms.date: 05/02/2018 ms.prod: sql ms.technology: analysis-services